iltommi/qdb-documentation/source/reference/qdbd.rst

     Specifies the address and port on which the server will listen.

     Argument
         A string representing one address the server listens on and a port.
-The address string can be a host name or an IP address.
+The address string can be a host name, IP address, or network interface.

     Default value
         127.0.0.1:2836, the IPv4 localhost and the port 2836